-Azura Quilalea Private Island is the perfect partner for a safari, with guests able to truly relax after the perennial quest for sightings in the game parks.
+Azura Quilalea Private Island, Mozambique is the perfect partner for a safari, with guests able to truly relax after the perennial quest for sightings in the game parks.
 The very eco-friendly island has nine villas hosting 18 guests in absolute luxury.
 My villa is steps away from the water, the house reef my playground several times a day.
 This island has the only house reef in Mozambique, and being in a marine sanctuary, the array of coral and fish is quite astounding.
 I also have a plunge pool and day beds for further chilling out, and I can feel myself totally relaxing for the first time in months.

 Diving is a popular activity for guests and the friendly water activities staff, led by the ever-smiling Preddy, conduct guided snorkelling tours should you want to go further than the reefs around the island.
 There are a number of other activities, including a sunset sail in an authentic dhow.
 We step on board the locally owned and built vessel and enjoy a pina colada as the sun drops towards the horizon with a vibrant orange glow.